bueti/docker/README.md

 # Rails 6

-Easy to use docker image pre-installed with Rails 6, NodeJS 14 LTS and Yarn.
+Easy to use docker image pre-installed with Rails 6, Postgres, NodeJS 14 LTS and Yarn.

 ## How to use it